 Behind the scenes:

-- I also collaborate with parents, teachers and outside providers such as counselors, PSR workers, and doctors.
+- I also collaborate with parents, teachers and outside providers such as counselors and doctors.

 - I am the case manager for 504’s.
 A 504 is a legal way to document accommodations that have been proven to be successful for a student with a diagnosed disability.